xtclang/xvm/javatools_turtle/README.md

-# Directory: ./javatools_mack/ #
+# Directory: ./javatools_turtle/ #

-This directory contains the "javatools_mack" aka "bottom turtle" project, which is a tiny bit of Ecstasy code that is needed as bedrock for the Java proof-of-concept.
+This directory contains the "javatools_turtle" aka "bottom turtle" project, which is a tiny bit of Ecstasy code that is needed as bedrock for the Java proof-of-concept.
 Specifically, both the compiler and the runtime need this tiny bit of code as a hidden